CcMarc/AbuseIPDB/README.md

 - Obtain your user ID by visiting the [Contributors Badge](https://www.abuseipdb.com/account/contributor) section of the AbuseIPDB Dasbhoard in its backend.
 - After logging in, you will notice there is a large code block present with HTML inside.
 Within that block, look careful for an `<a>` tag at the start of that block.
 You'll want to look for a line that looks like: `<a href="https://www.abuseipdb.com/user/XXXXXX" title="AbuseIPDB is an IP address blacklist for webmasters and sysadmins to report IP addresses engaging in abusive behavior on their networks">`.
 Where you see the `XXXXXX` in the example, should be a number that represents your Member ID. (**NOTE**: This is different than your API Key which is your main access key to turn on the module.)
-- With your Member ID in hand, proceed to the ZenCart dashboard area and navigate to `Configuration > AbuseIPDB Settings` and look for a configuration setting that reads: "AbuseIPDB: User ID".
+- With your Member ID in hand, proceed to the ZenCart dashboard area and navigate to **Configuration > AbuseIPDB Settings** and look for a configuration setting that reads: "AbuseIPDB: User ID".
 Click on that and enter SOLELY the number that you were provided.
-Entering the number here will enable the Widget and if detected correctly, will boost you as a `Webmaster and Supporter` and thus boost your ability to report back to AbuseIPDB.
+Entering the number here will enable the Widget and if detected correctly, will grant you the role of `Supporter` and thus boost your ability to report back to AbuseIPDB.
 - If you did this correctly, you will notice that there is a new widget present on the Admin Dashboard area.
 This is all that needs to be done.
-You can disable this widget by removing your UserID from the same setting and clearing it.
+You can disable this widget by removing your UserID from the same setting and clearing it though note you may lose your **Supporter** role if you do.

 ## THINGS TO KNOW